learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 ## Here comes the paradox

 Here we see it, the average or expected value of biased results comes out much higher than the actual values.
-In some situations, a paradox like this can be mind boggling.
+In some situations, a paradox like this can be mind-boggling.
 As an extra measure, you can inspect both PMFs side by side visually to see the differences.

 * Plot a figure with two axes
 * Show PMF 1 and PMF 2 side by side